yuniverse3122/Group22/README.md

 ## Task Allocation
 * Eris Fitzgerald - Updated the Login GUI to have some more basic functionality, as well as carved out some more room/set foundations for future functionality.
 Researched the best ways to internally store usernames/passwords.
 * Deron Gentles - Worked on design of statistics page and its interaction with the workout history page.
-* David Yun - Created in-depth designs of the physical build of the project, requested a ticket number with the Innovation Lab, gathered resources for the base.
+* David Yun - Created in-depth designs of the physical build of the project, requested a ticket number with the Innovation Lab, gathered resources and built the base.
 * Jialin Zheng -
 * Tadeas Lobreis -